MicrosoftDocs/learn/learn-pr/azure/innovate-applications-with-azure-cloud-technologies/includes/3-azure-technologies-build-process.md

-In this unit you will learn the relationship between the innovation process and some of the technologies in the industry.
+In this unit you will learn the relationship between the innovation process and some of the technologies in the industry that can help you to build new application functionality.

 ## DevOps